MauriceConrad/Mini-PopOver/README.md

 If you don't include the deafult "photon.css" file, the popups will work but wouldn't look nice.

-To initiale a target element like a button, a, div or any other tag for a Mini-PopOver, the target element needs a "data-popover" attribute wich contains a querySelector for the PopOver-Element.
+To initialize a target element like a button, a, div or any other tag for a Mini-PopOver, the target element needs a "data-popover" attribute wich contains a querySelector for the PopOver-Element.

 The PopOver Element is just a DIV construction.